-I’m Daniel, a 3-time end of the world survivor, father, geek, writer, and amateur fitness junkie from Santa Rosa, California.
+I’m Daniel, a 3-time end of the world survivor, father, geek, writer, and an ACE certified personal trainer (ACE-PT) from Santa Rosa, California.
 I made Fit To Be Dad with the goal of being a site that will provide tips, information, motivation, and encouragement to other fathers, who want to take charge of their health and wellness in order to be better, healthier, and happier dads.

 I became a dad and husband when I was 18 years old and I’ve known all too well how easy it is to go from an active lifestyle to an unhealthy, sedentary one.
 Over the years I’ve tried many times to get my act together and get fit again.
 Though my own personal journey, I hope to motivate other dads (really, all parents) to demonstrate a healthy lifestyle to their children by leading by example.